jotego/jtcores/modules/jtframe/doc/macros.md

 JTFRAME_SIM_SDRAM_NONSTOP|modelsim | SDRAM model will not stop the simulation for timing violations JTFRAME_SIM_SLOWLOAD     |verilator| slows down the ROM load in case the core needs extra time JTFRAME_SIM_VIDEO        |verilator| Create PNG files for all frames.
 Good for creation of video files.
-LOADROM                  |         | Sends ROM data via serial interface.
+JTFRAME_SIM96            |verilator| Produces the clk96 clock input to the game module when JTFRAME_SDRAM96 is not set LOADROM                  |         | Sends ROM data via serial interface.
 Set by `jtsim -load` SIMSCENE                 |         | Set when jtsim is called with -scene SIMULATION               |         | Enables simulation features